 I was born in Kenya to a Sikh Family.
 Both my parents were from India.
-I lived in Africa till the age of 8 and then in India till age 11 and moved to London.
-I got married at a young age to a Pakistani man.
-I had 6 children (I lost 2) and I have 2 grandchildren, we are a loving close-nit family.
+I lived in Africa until the age of eight and then in India until I was eleven, and then moved to London.
+I married a Pakistani man at a young age.
+I gave birth to six children (I lost two), I have 2 beautiful grandchildren.
+We are all a loving, funny, close-knit family.

-I didn’t learn to cook from my mum as I was the youngest and a bit spoilt.
-However I used to watch my mum and sisters cook, when I got married I started to cook.
+I didn’t learn to cook from my mum.
+I was the youngest and a bit spoilt.
+However, I used to watch my mum and sisters cook, when I got married I started to cook.
 I had some recipes in my head from watching my mum cook.
-Once I had children I started to cook more often and learnt from family and friends , there was no YouTube or internet to learn from.
-It was good to learn face to face, as there was real human touch and connection.
-I wanted to raise my children on good, healthy home cooked meals, using fresh ingredients.
+Once I had children, I began to cook more often and learnt from family and friends; there was no YouTube or internet.
+It was good to learn face to face, as there was natural human touch and connection.
+I wanted to raise my children on good, healthy home-cooked meals using fresh ingredients.

-My dishes are combination of Indian and Pakistani recipes, they are both very similar.
-Pakistani dishes are predominately meat and Indian dishes are vegetarian.
+My dishes are a combination of Indian and Pakistani recipes.
+They are both very similar.
+Pakistani dishes are predominately meat, and Indian dishes are mostly vegetarian.
 I grind most of the spices at home, so I know what I am putting into the food I eat.
-My children have learnt cooking in the same way and have good healthy eating habits and now my grandchildren are being raised on good nutritional food as well.
+My children have learnt to cook the same way and have good healthy eating habits, and now my grandchildren are being raised on good nutritional food.

-Indian dishes don’t need to be cooked with a lot of oils, fats, over powering hot chillies or too many spices.
-Spices should enhance the flavours and add nutrition and aromas.
+Indian dishes don’t need to be cooked with many oils, fats, overpowering hot chillies or too many spices.
+Instead, herbs can enhance the flavours and add nutrition and aromas.
 Good home cooking can nourish your mind, body and soul.

-I have started to grow my own produce to be more sustainable and have learnt new skills.
-I didn’t know much about gardening until i started volunteering at Loughbourough Farm four years ago.
-Check it out https://loughboroughjunction.org, here I learnt a lot and adapted it to my own garden.
-This year I got really good harvest, Peas, beetroots, Lettuce, Tomatoes, Broadband, Mint, Oregano, Rosemary, Sage.
+I have also started to grow my own produce to be more sustainable and have learnt new skills.
+I didn’t know much about gardening until I started volunteering at Loughborough Farm four years ago http://www.loughboroughjunction.org, where I learnt a lot and adapted it to my own garden.
+This year, I got a delicious harvest, Peas, Beetroots, Lettuce, Tomatoes, Broadbeans, Mint, Oregano, Rosemary, Sage.
 I also have an excellent gardener Ben, who takes great care of my garden, and I am learning a lot from him to make my garden sustainable.

-I have cooked for my local community in Lambeth as Guest chef at The Platform www. the platformcafe.org
+I have cooked for my local community in Lambeth as a Guest chef at The Platform www. the platformcafe.org.

-I have also delivered cooking sessions for parents and children with Healthy Living platform www.healtylivingplatform.org I have cooked dishes from surplus produce donated by companies in the community, as well as buying from local shops.
+I have also delivered cooking sessions for parents and children with the Healthy Living platform.
+In addition, cooking dishes from surplus produce is donated by companies and with produce bought from local shops.

 I hope to inspire you all with delicious and nutritious recipes.